luost26/bubble-visual-hash/README.md

 ## Acknowledgement

-[dakridge/identicon](https://github.com/dakridge/identicon) - The script is based on the identicon script by dakridge.
+[dakridge/identicon](https://github.com/dakridge/identicon) - This script is based on the identicon project by dakridge.